BastiKopo/UCRemote3Loxone/readme.md

 ### Building an integration archive

 Create a tarball that can be uploaded to the Remote 3 integration interface.
+The repository ships with an `integration.json` manifest that mirrors the structure expected by the official Remote 3 tooling.
 Ensure the package is importable before executing the command.
 The simplest option is to install the project in editable mode using the Python that will invoke the packaging module:

 ```bash
 python3 -m pip install --editable .